mchung/heroku-buildpack-wordpress/README.markdown

 ## Overview

 The buildpack bootstraps a Wordpress site using [mchung/wordpress-on-heroku](http://github.com/mchung/wordpress-on-heroku).
-That repo is Wordpress project template containing everything to configure Wordpress on Heroku.
+That repo contains everything required to configure Wordpress on Heroku.

-You can also enable the following plugins to further enhance the performance.
+You can enable the following plugins to enhance the performance of your Wordpress site.

-* `heroku-sendgrid` - Sends email with Sendgrid
+* `heroku-sendgrid` - Instructs phpmailer to send email with Sendgrid
-* `wpro` - Uploads everything to S3
+* `wpro` - Instructs Wordpress to upload everything to S3
 * `batcache` - Instructs Wordpress to use memcached to cache everything
-* `memcachier` - A better memcached plugin
+* `memcachier` - Uses a better memcached plugin
-* `cloudflare` - Optional.
-But, seriously incredible.
-It's optionally suggested, because the free plan doesn't do SSL, and I consider SSL a requirement for security reasons.
+* `cloudflare` - OPTIONAL.
+If you have Cloudflare installed, the plugin instructs Wordpress to play nicely with CloudFlare.
+It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
+The free version doesn't support SSL.

-You can also add and deploy your favorite themes and plugins.
+You can also add and deploy your favorite themes and plugins to the `setup/wo-content` directory.

 ## Usage